-Fort Ticonderoga is open for general self-guided field trips from May 9 to October 18, 2015.
-Learn more.
+Fort Ticonderoga is open for general self-guided field trips from May 5-October 31, 2018.

 Bring the Fort Ticonderoga experience into the classroom for your students.
-Learn more.

 Don't have time in your schedule for visiting the Museum Store?
 You can pre-order a souvenir package for each of your students.
 A variety of options are available.

 National History Day Program

-National History Day encourages students to explore local, state, national, and world history.
+National History Day® encourages students to explore local, state, national, and world history.
 After selecting a historical topic that relates to an annual theme, students conduct extensive research by using libraries, archives, museums, and oral history interviews.
 They analyze and interpret their findings, draw conclusions about their topics' significance in history, and create final projects that present their work.
 These projects can be entered into a series of competitions, from the local to the national level, where they are evaluated by professional historians and educators.